 As the heart of the high-tech sector in the US, the greater Silicon Valley area is renowned for its education system, most notably its tertiary institutions.

 Public education in San Jose is administered by 15 school districts, the main one in the metropolitan area being the San Jose Unified School District.
 Educational institutions in San Jose consist of public, private and international schools.

 Public schools in San Jose

-Public schools in San Jose generally offer a high standard of education, but parents are advised to judge each school on its individual merits; it's a good idea to visit a school in person, meet with the head teachers and request a tour of its facilities.
+Public schools in San Jose generally offer a high standard of education, though parents are advised to judge each school on its individual merits.
+It's a good idea to visit a school in person, meet with the headteachers and request a tour of the facilities.

-Attendance of public schools is determined by geographical location with students attending the public school in the school district in which they are resident.
-Parents will need to provide proof that they reside permanently within the specific school district.
-It follows, then, that choosing a home in a good school district is therefore paramount for expats moving to San Jose with children.
-In general, the better public schools in Silicon Valley tend to be in the more upmarket areas.
+Attendance at public schools is determined by geographical location.
+Students attend the public school that falls in the school district they reside in.
+Parents must provide proof that they live permanently within the specific school district.
+Choosing a home in a good school district is therefore paramount for newcomers moving to San Jose with children.
+Generally, the better public schools in Silicon Valley tend to be in the more upmarket areas.

 Private schools in San Jose

 There are many private schools in San Jose and the greater Silicon Valley region.
-The majority of these schools have a religious affiliation, usually Catholic.
-Each private school has its own admission requirements which may involve tests and personal interviews, and have more freedom to follow their own curriculum and academic programme.
+Many of these schools have a religious affiliation, usually Catholic.
+Each private school sets its admission requirements, which may involve tests and personal interviews.
+These schools have more freedom to follow their own curriculum and academic programme, such as Montessori.